 Fulfilment of a service

-We will use your personal data for the purposes of fulfiling a product or service you have requested, which includes:
+We will use your personal data for the purposes of fulfilling a product or service you have requested, which includes:

-- Responding to your enquiries about our products and services
+- Responding to your inquiries about our products and services

 - Fulfilling your requests and delivery of a product or service.
 For example when you:

 - Administering your account